Diagnosis of 3D magnetic field and modes composition in MHD turbulence with Y-parameter: The essence of the Y-parameter analysis

 is a measure of line of sight angle $\theta_{\lambda}$ and mode fraction.
-Where $v$ and $h$ are indicating the length in the vertical and horizontal directions with respect to the plane of sky B-field.
+Where $v$ and $h$ indicate the length in the vertical and horizontal directions with respect to the plane of sky B-field.
 This Y-parameter is used in the remainder paper.